sopra-fs23-group-11/sopra-fs23-group-11-client/README.md

 The [GameContext](https://github.com/sopra-fs23-group-11/sopra-fs23-group-11-client/blob/main/src/contexts/GameContext.jsx) file is an important component of our BattleShip game.
 It serves as a context provider for the game's state and functionality.
 It encapsulates the state related to the game, including the player's and enemy's boards, ships, turns, readiness, and game results.
 It also provides various functions to handle actions such as placing ships, shooting missiles, handling sunk ships, resetting the game state, and more.

 ### BattleShipBoard
 The [BattleshipBoard](https://github.com/sopra-fs23-group-11/sopra-fs23-group-11-client/blob/main/src/components/BattleShipBoard.jsx) represents the game board where the players place their ships, track their own shots, and view the opponent's shots.
 It handles the rendering of the grid, cells, and ships on the board, as well as the interaction and logic related to placing ships, shooting at cells, and displaying the game state.
+The BattleShipBoard is used in both the setup and the game.

 ## Launch